thegooddocsproject/request-for-comment/RFC-008-release-versioning.md

   - In the context of this RFC, this means the collection as a whole would be versioned together.
   - A result of this would be that, as defined by the SemVer standard, **any** update to a template that adds materially to it (i.e. not fixing typos or other "bugs") would mean an increase in the minor version of the collection as a whole.
 - How long will the project aim to support legacy major versions?
 Minor versions?
+- Alyssa asks: Should we consider giving a name to our (for lack of a better term) core "product suite"?
+And by product suite I mean templates, tools, and Chronologue.
+We might want a name for the full core product and then for these subset projects underneath it.
+We'll also want to figure out how to tell the "story" we want to tell about the suite and the individual components to users.
+We also maybe need to think about how to talk about "collections" of templates.
+For example, "templates for open source projects" and "templates that every project will likely need" with the understanding that some templates will be in more than one collection.
+We still have a lot of thinking to do in the "product" space.
+- Alyssa asks: I know that in the past I argued heavily for versioning the full collection of templates as a whole, but I'm beginning to change my mind on this after talking with people about the new direction for the easy button tools project.
+In separate conversations with Bryan and Derek where we were thinking more about the logistics of how the easy button would pull templates into the project for downstream consumption, we could think of some valid use cases where we'd need individual templates to be versioned.
+However, I consider this out of scope for this RFC right now because we need to do more development work on the easy button first.

 ## Decisions deferred